angieliangca/Finance-Ledger/README.md

 Refactor 2:
 A new Category class is created and the related methods and codes from Ledger class, ReportFrame class and LedgerConsole class are migrated to the new class.
+To ensure each ledger only has one instance of category, the singleton pattern is applied for the Category in the Ledger class.